-We do not require our named executive officers to hold a minimum number of our shares in the aggregate, as we believe our named executive officers voluntarily increase their direct ownership of our shares generally from year to year through the acquisition of shares in our employee stock purchase plan, through the exercise of stock options and through the vesting of RSUs.
+We do not require our named executive officers to hold a minimum number of our shares in the aggregate, as we believe our named executive officers voluntarily have increased their direct ownership of our shares generally from year to year through the acquisition of shares in our employee stock purchase plan or through the exercise of stock options.
+For example, our chief executive officer retained approximately all of the net shares acquired through the exercise of stock options in 2007 and directly holds over 2% of our outstanding shares.
+For this purpose, net shares means the number of shares acquired on exercise of stock options, less the number of shares sold to pay the exercise price, applicable taxes and brokerage commissions.
 The stock ownership of our named executive officers is reported in "Stock Ownership" above.